Image: Easy money

 Tax pooling is an alternative and financially cost-effective way to meet your tax payments on time, but there are also many other ways to get business finance.

-The Government’s Small Business Cashflow Loan Scheme, if you have experienced a 30 percent decline in revenue due to COVID-19), discount invoicing (you administer your sales ledger) or factoring (the factoring company administers your ledger) merit thought.
+Government loan schemes, discount invoicing (you administer your sales ledger) or factoring (the factoring company administers your ledger) merit thought.

 Other options may include attracting investors or turning to a second or third-tier lender who is more expensive, but you may not be required to put your house on the line.